Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Continuum limits on k-nearest neighbor graphs

 \subsection{\texorpdfstring{$\eps$}{epsilon}-ball graphs}

-The graph constructed with vertices $\X_n$ and edge weights $w_{xy} = \eta_\eps(|x-y|)$ is called a \emph{random geometric graph}, and is the most widely used graph construction in theoretical analysis of graph-based learning algorithms.
+The graph constructed with vertices $\X_n$ and edge weights $w_{xy} = \eta_\eps(|x-y|)$ is called a \emph{random geometric graph}, or sometimes an $\eps$-\emph{ball graph}, and is the most widely used graph construction in theoretical analysis of graph-based learning algorithms.
 Here, we review pointwise consistency for the $p$-Laplacian on $\eps$-ball graphs.
 Much of the consistency theory was established previously in \cite{calder2018game}, so this section is mostly review, with the additional observation that the arguments in \cite{calder2018game} establish pointwise consistency \emph{rates} for the $\infty$-Laplacian.